Phenom Infrastructure

 The infrastructure provides these key outputs:

-alb_dns_name: Application Load Balancer DNS nameservice_endpoints: Direct URLs for each deployed servicedatabase_endpoint: RDS connection endpoint (if applicable)
+alb_dns_name: Application Load Balancer DNS nameservice_endpoints: Direct URLs for each deployed service (GraphQL, Auth, Storage, Functions)database_endpoint: RDS PostgreSQL connection endpoint

 Security Best Practices